The Okulovka Paper Mill is one of the oldest pulp-and-paper enterprises in the country.

 The factory was reorganized into the Okulovka Pulp-and Paper Mill.

 At the beginning of the Great Patriotic War mill equipment was evacuated to the Krasnokamsk and Solikamsk PPMs in the Perm region.
 At that period tough for the country the Okulovka Pulp-and Paper Mill produced anti-tank obstacles, concrete block obstacles, boats, temporary bridges for the Volkhovsky front line, as well as repaired military hardware.

 The period of post-war mill reconstruction.
 In 1953 a shop for wood-fibre board and asbestos-wood board manufacturing was opened.
 During the period of the "seven-year plan" (1959 –1965) an advanced method of first-stuff pulp cooking on the calcium-natrium basis was implemented at the factory for the first time in the USSR.
 It provided a possibility both to achieve the greatest pulp yield in the country and improve its quality.
 That advanced method was suggested by the senior digester operator Malyshev I.N.
 Soon after he was entitled the Hero of Socialist Labor, while the enterprise was awarded by the Order of the Red Banner of Labor.

-The mill was reorganized into the Okulovka Paper Mill Ltd.
+Okulovka Paper Mill Ltd. was registed

 From that period on paper production involves recycled pulp only.

 The enterprise was entitled the Winner of Top 10 goods and services of the Novgorod region award.

 The factory celebrated its 150-th anniversary.

 A new shop for molded pulp egg carton production was put into operation.